-A legacy grapheme cluster is defined as a base (such as A or カ) followed by zero or more continuing characters.
+A legacy grapheme cluster is defined as a base (such as A or 力) followed by zero or more continuing characters.
 One way to think of this is as a sequence of characters that form a "stack".

-The base can be single characters, or be any sequence of Hangul Jamo characters that form a Hangul Syllable, as defined by D133 in The Unicode Standard, or be any sequence of Regional_Indicator (RI) characters.
-The RI characters are used in pairs to denote Emoji national flag symbols corresponding to ISO country codes.
-Sequences of more than two RI characters should be separated by other characters, such as U+200B ZERO WIDTH SPACE (ZWSP).
+The base can be single characters, or be any sequence of Hangul Jamo characters that form a Hangul Syllable, as defined by D133 in The Unicode Standard, or be a pair of Regional Indicator (RI) characters.
+For more information about RI characters, see [UTS51].